Adam1400/Capture/plan/milestone-3/design.md

 * order

 Data models: https://github.com/Adam1400/cs350/blob/master/capture/post/models.py

 ### Implement views
-* The the views that we have implemented so far post list view and post view
+* The the views that we have implemented so far post list view and post view(feed), which can be found here: https://github.com/Adam1400/cs350/blob/master/capture/post/views.py
+* Views that still need to be implemented are users and profiles
+* Currently we are heving a problem with our database just working localy and not on heroku yet.

 ### Implement URL routes